whitemech/LTLf2DFA/README.md

 ### Requirements

 This tool is based on `ply 3.11` and `graphviz` libraries.
-You may install them.
+You should install them.

 - [ply 3.11](https://pypi.org/project/ply/)
 - [Graphviz](http://graphviz.org)